Peidayesh

 • Mutual Support: Throughout their journey, Abram and Sarai demonstrate unwavering support for each other.
 Sarai’s willingness to accompany Abram and embrace the uncertainties of their travels showcases her trust in Abram and their shared faith in God’s promises.

 • Shared Vision: Abram and Sarai share a unified vision and purpose, following God’s call to leave their homeland and journey to a new land.
-This shared vision strengthens their relationship, as they face the challenges and uncertainties of their journey together.
+This shared vision strengthens their relationship as they face the challenges and uncertainties of their journey together.

 • Joint Sacrifices: Their partnership involves significant sacrifices, including leaving behind their home, family, and familiar surroundings.
 These sacrifices reflect their collective commitment to God’s plan and their readiness to support each other through hardships.